-Manny Pacquiao has the opportunity to equal a vast Floyd Mayweather record when the Filipino superstar battles Errol Spence Jr.
+WBN thought Manny Pacquiao had the opportunity to equal a vast Floyd Mayweather record when the Filipino superstar battles Errol Spence Jr.

 Back in 2020, following up on Mayweather’s past admission that Pacquiao would overtake his mark of 23 world champions beaten, WBN decided to crunch the numbers.

-World Boxing News would now like to issue an apology to Floyd Mayweather for disagreeing with his statement.
-He did indeed beat 23 world champions and does hold that record at present.
+World Boxing News says a big sorry to Floyd Mayweather for disagreeing with his statement.
+He beat 23 world champions and does hold that record at present.

 This scenario is another example of why you should never doubt Floyd Mayweather.

 Going through both records with a fine-tooth comb, it seems Mayweather counted two victories that flew under our radar.
-And if you add his two wins over Jose Luis Castillo and Marcos Maidana, that mark could be 25, depending on the way you look at it.
+And if you add his two wins over Jose Luis Castillo and Marcos Maidana, that mark could be 25, depending on how you look at it.

 WBN stated Mayweather had only beaten 21.
 We want to admit we were wrong, and here’s why.